 858: Cathedral destroyed by invading Danish Vikings led by Hastings.
 Bishop Gislebert begins reconstruction.

-962: Cathedral destroyed by fire during war between Richard, the Duke of Normandy and Thibaut the Liar, Count of Chartres.
+962: Cathedral destroyed by fire during the war between Richard, the Duke of Normandy, and Thibaut the Liar, Count of Chartres.
 It was partially rebuilt.

-1020: Construction begun on the crypt of Fulbert; longest in France, created to accommodate the throngs of pilgrims coming to the cathedral.
+1020: Construction began on the crypt of Fulbert; longest in France, created to accommodate the throngs of pilgrims coming to the cathedral.
 Vaulted in 1024.

 1134: Fire at Chartres, Rebuilding of the western towers begins with the north tower and then the south tower in 1142.

-1037: Consecration of the Roman Cathedral that had a wooden roof.
+1037: Consecration of the Romanesque Cathedral that had a wooden roof.

 1194-1220: Building of the current cathedral.
 The high vaults were erected around 1220.

-1323: Saint Piat Chapter House and Chapel construction begins.
-Finished 1358.
+1323: Saint Piat Chapter House and Chapel construction begin.
+Finished in 1358.

 1506: North spire destroyed by fire.
-1507-1514: North tower steeple built in flamboyant gothic style by Jehan de Beauce
+1507-1514: North tower steeple built by Jehan de Beauce using the flamboyant gothic style.

 1514: Construction of the sculptures surrounding the choir begun.
 Completion in 1715.

-1594: Coronation of King Henry the 4th at Chartres
+1594: Coronation of King Henry IV at Chartres.

-1712: The box with the cathedral relic (Veil of the Virgin) was opened for the first time since 1,000.
+1712: The reliquary with the cathedral relic (Veil of the Virgin) was opened for the first time since 1,000.

 1836: Fire that destroyed the original wooden roof, The Forest.
 It was replaced by a metal framework covered in copper.